-You never give a family heirloom to a romantic partner before you’ve legalised the relationship.
+You never give a family heirloom to a romantic partner before you’ve formalised the relationship.

 “Good thing, then, that you’re talking to the House’s expert on romance.”
 Akash slides into a cross-legged pose on the floor, his smile loose and warm.
-His lips don’t match the searching quality to his gaze, the feeling that Akash knowingly disregards Darius’s dislike of being stared at.
+His lips, however, don’t match the searching quality to his gaze—as if Darius looks weary enough that Akash can’t help but disregard Darius’s discomfort with staring.
 “Is this what you want, first?
 Maybe it would be better—”

-Darius jerks his left hand, flapping so hard his wrist aches.
-Even that much movement, after sitting for a moment, leaves him unsteady.
+He jerks his left hand, flapping hard enough to jar his wrist.
+Even that much movement, after a moment’s stillness, leaves him giddy.

 Akash glances at Ila before he nods.
 “Romance, then.
 Are we talking seduction, gifts, dating, building a relationship, keeping a relationship—”

 “Keeping!”
 Ila breaks into a snorting laugh.
 “You want to talk to Dari about keeping someone?
 What happened to the last girl you insisted was ‘the one’?
-She still won’t give back the necklace you gave her!”
+She still won’t return the necklace you gave her!”
 Ze shakes hir head and leans against the bath, hir lips twitching.
-“If Akash is anything to go by, the first rule is that you never give a family heirloom to a romantic partner before you’ve legalised the relationship.
+“If we go by Akash, the first rule is that you never give a family heirloom to a romantic partner before you’ve formalised the relationship.
 It also helps if they don’t insult your other paramour…”

 “I thought…” Akash sighs and rises, pouting.
 “She was nice until she made that crack about the stick insect!
 Anyway, lover, how many romances have you had?
 Ever?”

 Stick insect?
-Before Darius left for Khaloun, Akash spent card games joyfully rhapsodising over his brown-haired, laughing merchant beauty.
-What happened?
+Before Darius left for Khaloun, Akash spent their card games rhapsodising over his brown-haired, laughing merchant beauty.

 Ila holds up both palms.
 “I surrender to your … experience.
 Such as it is.”

 “It’s more than yours, which makes me the expert.”
-Akash sighs, looks at Darius and shakes his head, slow and dramatic enough that Darius takes the gesture as play; Ila shapes hir long fingers into a crude gesture behind hir partner’s back.
-“I don’t think you should let the water get cold.
+Akash sighs, winks at Darius and shakes his head, slowly enough that Darius takes the gesture as play; Ila shapes hir long fingers into a crude gesture behind hir partner’s back.
+“Let’s not let the water cool.
 Need help?
 No fun, just hands that don’t fumble?”

 In some ways, Darius felt better in the hallway, still moving and talking, caught in the obligation to pretend.
-When he possesses a safe space free of judgement and disregard, how does he keep himself from falling apart on his return?
-Not even the Master acknowledges the effort of his work—how often he struggles to speak and move against a body yearning to succumb to feelings the world would rather deny.
-He fights to make shaking hands buckle a bridle or stiff lips frame spells and an observation about the weather, but the cost shows itself here, when that door closes and nobody but Mair or the house staff will enter this sanctuary.
+When possessed of a space free of judgement and disregard, how does he keep himself from falling apart?
+Not even the Master acknowledges the full effort of his work—how often he struggles to speak and move against a body yearning to succumb to feelings the world abhors.
+He fights to make shaking hands buckle a bridle or stiff lips frame spells and an observation about the weather, but the cost shows itself here, when that door closes and nobody but Mair or the house staff enter his temporary sanctuary.

-Akash and Ila accept if not understand, but this still marks him as something he’s spent seven years trying not to be.
+Akash and Ila accept if not understand, but this still marks him as what he’s spent seven years fighting: different.

-The warming spells painted on the inside of the bath will hold long enough, but Darius, yearning to be free of blood-stiffened clothing chafing his skin, twitches the fingers on his right hand.
+The warming spells painted on the inside of the bath will hold for long enough, but Darius, yearning for release from his blood-stiffened clothing, twitches his right thumb and fingers.

 “Easy.”
 Akash grins.
 “Any place more than usual where you don’t want touch?”

 Darius sits, considering.
-He’ll need to witch his wound, but he doesn’t feel as though he’ll object to their handling—at least not yet.
-So he taps his right leg above the wad of bandage pillowing his knee before shrugging, his fingers splayed with the palms facing upwards.
-In Khaloun and Rajad, Westerners near as common as the locals in some quarters, the gestures of Darius’s childhood are read well enough if people are willing to acknowledge the meaning they possess.
+He’ll need to spell his wound, but he doesn’t feel as though he’ll object to their handling—at least not yet.
+He taps his right leg above the bandage pillowing his knee before shrugging, his fingers splayed with the palms facing upwards.
+In Khaloun and Rajad, Westerners nearly as common as the localborn, the gestures of Darius’s childhood are readable if people care to acknowledge their meaning.

 Too many don’t.

-Silence still feels babyish: the impact of summers spent with his blood kin and the last seven years in the Eastern Confederacy aren’t lessened by his spending the best part of nine years at a school accepting of all communication.
-Childhood with a family who asked him to use his proper words whenever Darius gestured, signed or let the suggestion of a slur touch his voice, even knowing how he laboured to learn and relearn speech.
-Adulthood with people who ignore any communication that doesn’t fit their preconceptions of appropriateness.
-Both bequeath shame even in this house, and he exhales for as long as he can, trying to push it away.
+Silence still feels babyish: the impact of summers in Malvade and seven years in the Eastern Confederacy aren’t lessened by his attending a school accepting of all communication.
+Childhood meant a family who demanded that he use his proper words whenever gesturing, signing or slurring, despite their knowing his labours in learning and relearning speech.
+Adulthood means people who disregard communication that doesn’t fit their preconceptions of appropriateness.
+Both bequeath shame felt even in this room, and he exhales, wishing for words he shouldn’t need.

 “Are you okay everywhere else?”
-Ila asks, hir words quiet and undemanding.
+Ila asks, hir voice quiet and undemanding.

 Darius repeats the right-handed finger-twitch.
-“I need…” He purses his lips, struggling to find the word in his mind but a second earlier.
-“I need … drawing, for writing, magic.
+“I need…” He purses his lips, struggling to find the term present his mind but a heartbeat earlier.
+“I need … drawing, writing, magic.
 Not ink.
 The other one.”

 “Pencil?
-Paper, skin or cloth?”
+For paper, skin or cloth?”
 Akash stands and rests a hand on Darius’s bicep, waiting to be sure that he doesn’t flinch before reaching for his topmost shirt button.

-Darius pinches his trousers just above his knee.
+Darius pinches his trousers just above his wound.
 Perhaps the musician has a point, given the size of the drying stain.
-When he needs must ignore his senses, he never knows when he should instead regard pain with seriousness or urgency.
+When he needs must ignore his senses, how can he know which pains to regard with seriousness or urgency?
 “Cloth.”